 by Dick Desmarais

-Tuesday, Oct.
-1, starting at 7 p.m., the regular meeting of the selectmen will take place in the Town Hall.
+Tuesday, May 6, starting at 7 p.m., the regular meeting of the Selectmen will take place in the Town Hall.
 This meeting will be televised.

-Feel free to pass this on to interested people.
+Feel free to pass this along to interested people.